AbelHristodor/notes-cheatsheets/Software Engineering/Design Patterns.md

 E.g.: A GUI framework might use a factory pattern to create various types of UI elements like buttons, text fields, and checkboxes.
 The factory could have methods like `createButton()`, `createTextField()`, etc., and specific implementations could create different styles of these elements.
 ## Iterator
-The Iterator design pattern is a behavioral pattern that provides a way to *access elements of a collection* (such as an array or a list) sequentially without exposing the underlying structure of the collection.
-It separates the iteration logic from the collection itself.
+The Iterator design pattern is a behavioral pattern that provides a way t<mark style="background: #FFF3A3A6;">o *access elements of a collection* (such as an array or a list) sequentially without exposing the underlying structure of the collection.</mark> It separates the iteration logic from the collection itself.

 E.g.: In programming languages, iterators are commonly used to traverse elements of arrays or collections.
 The iterator pattern encapsulates the traversal logic, allowing clients to iterate over the elements without needing to understand the internal structure of the collection.
 ## Abstract Factory